Yael-Parra/sentiment-analyzer-inc/README.md

 ---
 ## 👩‍💻 Contributors
-We are a diverse team passionate about emotional analytics, content strategy, and real-time data apps.
+We are AI students with a heart and passion for building better solutions for real problems.
 Feel free to explore, fork, or connect with us for ideas, feedback, or collaborations.